 Through our curriculum, we equip children with the necessary skills and values to prepare them as lifelong learners, to be valued members of the communities in which they live and to prepare them for their future lives.
 We acknowledge and celebrate the fact that each of one of our children is different, and that they all learn in different ways.

 Our Curriculum provision has been re-designed to take account of the National Curriculum, and reflects our local context as well as preparing our children for life in 21st Century Britain.
-It is a curriculum that is challenging, exciting and fun!

 There are three stages in the Primary years: